planetoida90210/react-slider/README.md

 ## React-slider

-Slider/caurosel component writen in react using hooks
+Slider/caurosel component writen in React.js using hooks